Pennsylvania State University Radiation Science & Engineering Center

 The Pennsylvania State University (PSU) Radiation Science & Engineering Center (RSEC) houses the Breazeale Nuclear Reactor (BNR).
 This reactor is the oldest operating in the nation and has undergone numerous power upgrades, renovations, and other changes.
-The reactor serves the research purposes of the Penn State Department of Mechanical and Nuclear Engineering as well as researchers from industry and other universities.
+The reactor serves the research purposes of the Penn State Department of Nuclear Engineering as well as researchers from industry and other universities.
 Its total licensed thermal output is 1.1 MW, however the reactor is procedurally limited to 1.0 MW (for 100% operation).

 Reactor overview

 The BNR first went critical on August 15, 1955 making it the oldest operating reactor in the U.S. Other research reactors predate it but have since been decommissioned such as the first reactor at NC State.